-Certain components of our hearing aids may also offer reduced performance or wear out over time.
+Certain components of our hearing aids may also offer reduced performance, wear out over time, or otherwise suffer from unanticipated product issues.
 For example, the rechargeable technology used in our hearing aids and charging cases has a limited lifespan, and recharging performance will degrade over time.
-We designed our Eargo Neo HiFi hearing aids to provide up to 20 hours of continuous use between charges when new and up to 16 hours after 1,000 charging cycles, but charging capacity may decrease more quickly than expected.
-Moreover, certain components of our hearing aids that can be purchased online will require more frequent replacement than the device itself.
+We designed our Eargo 5, 6 and 7 hearing aid devices to provide up to 16 hours of continuous use between charges for up to two years of regular charging, but charging capacity may decrease more quickly than expected.
+Moreover, certain components of our hearing aids that can be purchased online, such as the hearing aid tips, will require more frequent replacement than the device itself.
 If the quality, longevity and durability of our products does not meet the expectations of customers, then our brand and reputation and our business, financial condition and results of operations, could be adversely affected.